Best Time to Visit Florida

 If you've ever been unlucky enough to be in Florida when it snowed (yes, that's actually happened), you'll understand why it's important to get your vacation timing right.
 Let's face it, most of us head to the Sunshine State for, well, sunshine.
 And we're not looking for that cold bright sun that sometimes peaks from a winter cloud.
 We're talking about luxuriously hot rays that warm our bodies from the outside in.

 With that in mind, the best month to visit Florida is any month between February and May.
 At this time, you'll avoid the coldest months of the year (November through January), as well as those which are so stifling you'll wish for a blizzard (namely July and August).
-Oh, you'll also miss out on the hurricanes that hit between June and November (peaking between mid-August through mid-October).
+Oh, you'll also miss out on hurricane season, which runs from June to November (peaking between mid-August and mid-October).
 Here's a rundown of why you should visit during these months:

-February: Sees highs that average around 75 degrees Fahrenheit in Miami and lows of about 61.
+February: This early month sees highs that average around 75 degrees Fahrenheit in Miami and its lows dip to about 61.
 These temperatures will, of course, get warmer the farther south you go and colder for those heading north.
 The sun will shine on average for eight hours a day, and the sea temperature will be a refreshing 75 degrees.
-Rain only falls about six days of the month, so it's pretty dry and mild.
+Rain only falls about six days of the month, so it's pretty dry and mild in February.

 March: The highs are higher during this popular travel month, hitting about 77 degrees with lows of 64.
-Again, you won't see much rain, but you'll get an extra hour of sunshine over February.
+Again, you won't see much rain, but you'll get an extra hour of sunshine over that found in February.
 Tourist numbers are on the up and up during this Spring Break month, which means you'll see more crowds.
+The popularity of March vacations in Florida also means you should be prepared for higher prices on everything from flights to hotel rooms to restaurants to attractions, especially if you're visiting during a school break.

 April: This beautiful month offers warm temps (a high of 82) and even less rain (about 5 days) than its two predecessors.
 It's a busy travel month due to Easter, but once that's over, you'll see the crowds and inflated prices dissipate.

-In terms of tourists, you won't have to fend them off since this is a shoulder month (a.k.a. that time between peak and off-peak).
+In terms of tourists, you won't have to fend them off since this is a shoulder month (a.k.a. that time between peak and off-peak seasons).
 In the case of Florida, the shoulder seasons can be found between April and May and September through November.

 May: If you're looking for warmth, soak it up with the average highs of 87 degrees during this low-key month.
-Another shoulder season spectacular, you can enjoy low prices, lots of hotels to choose from, and much shorter lines at attractions.
+You can enjoy low prices, lots of hotels to choose from, and much shorter lines at attractions, not to mention plenty of unimpeded space to stretch out on the silky soft beaches.

 Best Time of Year to Go to Florida

 The best time of year to visit Florida is during the spring or fall.
 While most hop on a plane bound for the sunshine coast during the winter school holidays and Spring and Easter Breaks, you'll experience the best the state has to offer when traveling at these off-peak times.
-In addition to warm weather, low humidity, and a dramatic reduction in hurricane risk, you'll also face thinner crowds at amusement parks and more affordable accommodations.
+In addition to warm weather and lower humidity, you'll also face thinner crowds at amusement parks and more affordable accommodations.

 Those heading to the northern parts of Florida will want to visit during the summer.
 At this time, the weather is reliably warm, and you won't face the cold temperatures (or possible flurries) that hit during the winter months.
-This is a great time to visit the white sand beaches of places like Panama City Beach.
+This is a great time to visit the white sand beaches of places like Panama City Beach, Pensacola, and Destin.

 Cities with the Best Weather in Florida